 Fodor's Expert Review Khao San Road

-Sunset marks the start of a busy street market.
-Khao San is closed to traffic at night, making early evening the best time to stroll or sit back and people-watch.
+Early evening is the best time to stroll or sit back and people-watch.
 The frenetic activity can, depending on your perspective, be infectious or overwhelming.
 During Songkran, the Thai New Year, in mid-April, Khao San turns into one huge wet-and-wild water fight.
-Join in the fun only if you don't mind being soaked to the bone.
+Join in the fun only if you don't mind being completely soaked.